From the CDC to emerging infectious disease publics: The long-now of polarizing and complex health crises: Dataset

 \section{Dataset}

-We used the twarc Python library for data mining via the Twitter API to collect the tweets used in this study.
-This was possible through the use of an individualized bearer token granted by Twitter.
-The inclusion criteria for the tweets in this study were tweets that were produced by users in the United States, in English, posted between January 2020 and January 2022, and not retweets.
-Furthermore, we specifically only included tweets that were sent to the official @CDCgov account, from @CDCgov, used the hashtag ‘\#CDC’, tagged @CDCgov, or mentioned the string ‘CDC’.
-In total, we collected 21,843 tweets sent to @CDCgov, 11,810 from @CDCgov, 20,012 using ‘\#CDC’, 53,104 tagging @CDCgov, and 162,295 mentioning the string ‘CDC’.
-Finally, we collected any other Tweets using the same ``Conversation ID'' which indicate that they are under the same discussion thread.
-In total, 275,124 tweets were collected.
-While we did not collect all retweets, we do have the number of times each tweet is retweeted with a total of 3,331,350 retweets.
+We used the Python library Twarc to mine tweets via the Twitter API, authenticated through a personal bearer token granted by Twitter.
+Our dataset includes tweets that met the following criteria: authored in English, originating from U.S.-based users, posted between January 2020 and January 2022, and not classified as retweets.
+We focused on tweets directly engaging with the Centers for Disease Control and Prevention (CDC) by including messages that were: (1) sent to @CDCgov, (2) posted by @CDCgov, (3) used the hashtag \#CDC, (4) tagged @CDCgov, or (5) contained the string “CDC” in the tweet text.
+This resulted in the collection of 21,843 tweets sent to @CDCgov, 11,810 from @CDCgov, 20,012 with the hashtag \#CDC, 53,104 tagging @CDCgov, and 162,295 mentioning “CDC.”

+Additionally, we included any tweets sharing the same Conversation ID, indicating participation in the same discussion thread.
+This yielded a final dataset of 275,124 unique tweets.
+Although full retweet content was not collected, we retained retweet counts, totaling 3,331,350 retweets across the dataset.